 After the creation of each new vaccine, vaccine makers then approached the CDC to have each new vaccine added to the childhood vaccination schedule.
 This is because it is only those vaccines on the childhood schedule, whether administered to a child or adult, that have immunity from lawsuits in the US.
 The CDC complied.
 Since 1986, the number of vaccines recommended for American children has increased drastically.
 Before the 1986 legislation, American children were given 24 doses of 7 vaccines from birth to 18 years of age.
-Today, American infants get more than that, receiving 26 doses (of 7 vaccines) in their first 6 months of life.
+Today, American infants get more than that, receiving 26 doses of 9 vaccines in their first 6 months of life.
 Looking at the schedule today, from birth to 18 years of age, American children now receive 69 doses of 16 vaccines.

 There is often confusion regarding how those "vaccine dosage" numbers are derived.
 To explain, vaccine preventable illnesses each have their own individual and unique vaccine, and sometimes those vaccines are later combined into combination vials.
 For example, the measles vaccine, mumps vaccine, and rubella vaccines are each made individually and specifically for those three separate illnesses.
 As the vaccine schedule grew, vaccines were combined into different combo vials, in this example producing the combined MMR vaccine, which reduced the number of injections that a child has to receive.
 The pro-choice often refer to MMR as either three separate vaccines, or three separate vaccine doses within one combination shot.
-I have also heard pro-vaccine doctors refer to the MMR vaccine as three vaccines, or 3 individual doses within a combination shot.
-And I have sometimes heard the pro vaccine become annoyed when the MMR vaccine is referred to in this way.

 Separate from that, even if vaccine lawsuits were winnable here in Canada, it’s likely that the average Canadian citizen simply could not afford the financial cost necessary to pursue legal action.
-When pharmaceutical companies are sued over the adverse events that their drugs cause, their lawyers extend out the legal proceedings for as long as possible, to strain and wear our the plaintiff, emotionally, mentally, and financially.
+When pharmaceutical companies are sued over the adverse events that their drugs cause, their lawyers drag out the legal proceedings for as long as possible, to strain and wear out the plaintiff, emotionally, mentally, and financially.